fenago/machine-learning-essentials-module1/lab_guides/lab_7.md

 **IPython** (<https://ipython.readthedocs.io/en/stable/index.html>)
 provides an interactive shell for Python.
 Jupyter Notebooks are built on top of IPython.
-While knowledge of IPython is not required for this book, it can be helpful to be familiar with some of its functionality.
+While knowledge of IPython is not required for this course, it can be helpful to be familiar with some of its functionality.
 IPython includes a tutorial in their documentation at
 <https://ipython.readthedocs.io/en/stable/interactive/>.